 The Wayback Machine is a site that keeps tabs on how websites progress over the years.
-If a webpage isn’t too popular, it might not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate on when the webpage was published.
+If a webpage isn’t too popular, it may not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate of when the webpage was published.

-First, head over to the Wayback Machine, and then enter the address of the site you want to check into the address bar on the site.
+First, head to the Wayback Machine, then enter the address of the site you want to check into the address bar on the site.

 When you click “Browse History,” the Wayback Machine will do a check to see if it can find logs of the website.
 If it does, it’ll display a calendar showing all the snapshots it has collected.
-Find the earliest possible date for a rough estimate on when the page was published; at the very least, you’ll know the page was around during that period!
+Find the earliest possible date for a rough estimate of when the page was published; at the very least, you’ll know the page at least existed during that period!